sophiagould/SP17ECE264pa01/README.md

 Every non-trivial system is composed of multiple components.

 C uses two types of files: header (`.h`) and source (`.c`).
-Header files contains declarations of functions and types.
+Header files contain declarations of functions and types.
 Source files implement functions.
 Header files are "included" and source files are "linked".
 To link source files, simply put the list of source files after `gcc`.